PHT-Medic/documentation/src/guide/user/proposal.md

 that private information will be figured out about a single person.
 This can occur when the calculations will be performed on a lot of personal information of only a few participants.
 Overall this should nevertheless not be an issue when the FHIR-Servers provide enough privacy-preserving measurements such as pseudonymization or anonymization.

-With this you can now finally start creating [trains](./train-creation.md).